The Business Technology Platform

 BTP is similar to something that open source developers are already used to working with, called an application programming interface (API).
 An API sits between two applications and allows them to communicate with each other.

 Though process owners have always accepted that some core processes run within SAP and some outside of it, traditional integration is no longer enough to fulfill business needs as it’s too slow and inflexible.
 This is because in addition to understanding process status, there is a requirement to reach process flow.
 For example, consumers might want to know when their custom-made shoes are ready at the factory and how they are being delivered.

 BTP is not only about bringing new technology frameworks within SAP.
 More specifically, it’s about opening SAP up to the API world.
 With BTP, an SAP architect can now introduce a complete process that’s ready for configuration instead of building another similar backend.

 There are many new functions in BTP, like “low-code” development that makes it easier to develop apps, an automation tool which automates certain functions (such as exporting data from an Excel spreadsheet into SAP), or the SAP analytics cloud, which analyzes data to create reports.

-With BTP, SAP is becoming more transparent and users can roll out new functions more quickly – ultimately, this helps to enable digital transformation by building a bridge between innovative and traditional business models.
+With BTP, SAP is becoming more transparent and users can roll out new functions more quickly – ultimately, this helps to enable digital transformation of customer experience by building a bridge between innovative and traditional business models.